Teradata/stacki-ace/README.md

   stack run pallet stacki-ace | bash -x
   ```

+* Reboot your frontend Pi

-> Your frontend Pi is now ready to build backend Pis.
+* After the frontend reboots, your frontend Pi is ready to build backend Pis.

 ---